Channarayapatna

-Channarāyapatna or Channarāyapattana is a town and Taluk headquarters in Hassan district of Karnataka, India.
+Channarāyapatna or Channarāyapattana is a town and Taluk in Hassan district of Karnataka, India.
 It lies on the Bangalore-Mangalore National Highway-75 in Karnataka, India.
 Jain pilgrimage Shravanabelagola is a famous site in the taluk.
 Channarayapatna has major railway connection from Bangalore to Mangalore, Karwar, and Mysore.

+History

+Originally known as Kolatur, the town gained its current name around 1600 CE when a local chieftain called Lakshmappa Nayaka gifted the areas as a Jagir to his son, Channaraya, after whom the town and the local Chennigaraya temple were named.
+Early monuments and the Vishnu temples in the area dates back to 11th Century Hoysala rule.
+Local Palegars (chieftains) governed the region under larger Kindoms, and built an early mud and stone fort that was rebuilt by Hyder Ali.